scholar-of-artifice/polyglot-security-foundations/README.md

 ## 🏄‍♂️ Engineering Highlights

 ### 1) Dynamic Secret Injection
-Certificates in this environment have a strict **24-hour** lifespans.
+Certificates in this environment have strict **24-hour** lifespans.
 Instead of hard coded credentials, **Vault Agents** run as sidecars to the application containers.
 They handle the authentication with Vault, fetch the certificates and render them to a shared volume.

 [Sidecar Pattern Explained](docs/deep-dive/sidecar-pattern-explained.md)